 It must be emphasised that the vast majority of child or young person misbehaviour can be managed without any use of force or restraint.
 All behaviour can be seen as communication.
 Schools should consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 Where this may be the case, school staff should follow the schools' safeguarding policy.
-They should also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs (Behaviour and Discipline in Schools - DfE, 2016)
+They should also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.

 All members of staff have a 'Duty of Care' towards the children in their care.
-Therefore, if a child is likely to be at risk from harm in an emergency situation, action must be taken and this may include a physical intervention
+Therefore, if a child is likely to be at risk from harm in an emergency situation, action must be taken and this may include a physical intervention.